vespa-engine/documentation/en/reranking-in-searcher.md

 See also [life of a query in Vespa](performance/sizing-search.html#life-of-a-query-in-vespa).

-{% include pre-req.html memory="4 Gb" extra-reqs='
+{% include pre-req.html memory="4 GB" extra-reqs='
 <li><a href="https://openjdk.java.net/projects/jdk/17/">Java 17</a>.</li>
 <li><a href="https://maven.apache.org/install.html">Apache Maven</a> is used to build the application.</li>' %}